dvdbrnds/edsteward-monorepo/CONTAINER_RESILIENCE.md

 # Docker Container Resilience Guide

 ## Overview
-The RegulatoryTrackr Docker container has been enhanced with comprehensive resilience features to ensure reliable startup, operation, and recovery from failures.
+The EdSteward Docker container has been enhanced with comprehensive resilience features to ensure reliable startup, operation, and recovery from failures.

 ## Resilience Features Implemented